Leyte, Philippines - Mahanagdong, 1998

 This is a Jack Fruit.
 They get enormous.
 The taste is kind of mild, sweet, a little like honey and you would imagine

-would go quite well with vanilla ice cream.
 The taste to me, was slightly addictive.
 So I bought one.

 You know it 's ripe when it starts oozing and ants are crawling all over it.

-I actually started a cottage industry on the island:
+I actually started a cottage industry on the island

 The seeds of a Jack Fruit are quite large and soft and have a very thin skin.